Photo by Sergio Rota on Unsplash

 Tell us what you do.

-Imitation of natural patterns and behaviors to enable technical advances can now be applied to social and artistic fields.
+The imitation of natural patterns and behaviors to enable technical advances can now be applied to social and artistic fields.
 And there enters biomimicry.

 Going from theory to implementation, mainstream biomimicry tends to focus on engineering and architecture.
 As an example, replicating the shape of a bird’s beak onto the nose of a train can increase its speed.
 Naturally, there are other forms that apply biomimetic principles to a range of applications.
-Speaking for myself, I mainly look at it from a systems design point of view, as well as from an experience design point of view, trying to translate aesthetics, sensorial experiences and systemic frameworks into natural stimuli and organic growth.
+Speaking for myself, I mainly look at it from a systems design point of view, a form and function point of view, as well as from an experience design point of view, trying to translate aesthetics, sensorial experiences and systemic frameworks into natural stimuli and organic growth.
 It’s like setting in motion the right signals to orient the evolution of a situation in the right direction.
-This serves me when I work with projects through my NGO’s incubator for example, like we have with Greek Women in STEM making sure that the platform moves towards where the future of Greece is going.
-It applies also when I work on the design of national strategies for companies or humanitarian causes, and ultimately when I delve into more artistically oriented design projects. Α tool that I do love to use and turn to often is the Krebs Cycle of Creativity by the MIT Media Lab’s Neri Oxman, the logic behind which was inspired by the Krebs cycle for cellular energy transfer.
-The Krebs Cycle of Creativity is a cartographic analysis linking together the fields of arts, design, engineering and science in a way that helps us see how each field revolutionizes the others.
+And doing so because it is right, not because we want to profit from it at all cost.

 Mia Sea